 As of June 6, 2006, Chester Academy (grade 1-8 facility constructed in 1999) exceeded its optimal classroom capacity (600) with an enrollment count of 656 pupils.
-However, the subsequent years have shown a steadfast decline in enrollment (23.2%), thereby reducing the risk in the short term of exceeding capacity.
+However, the subsequent years have shown a steadfast decline in enrollment (25.8%), reducing the risk in the short term of exceeding capacity.
 Grade 9-12 pupils continue to attend Pinkerton Academy under a contract that extends to the year 2034.
-As of November 2022, Chester pupils enrolled at Pinkerton Academy totaled 252.
-As shown in Table 8, there has been a significant decline of 108 students (30.0%) from the high of 360 students in 2012/2013 down to 252 in 2022/2023.
+As of November 2021, Chester pupils enrolled at Pinkerton Academy totaled 248.
+As shown in Table 8, there has been a significant decline of 112 students (31.1%) from the high of 360 students in 2012/2013 to 248 in 2021/2022.

-Given the enrollment growth experienced through 2002, the School District approved a 10-classroom addition to Chester Academy that should provide additional classroom capacity for quite some time in the future.
+Given the enrollment growth experienced up through 2002, the School District approved a 10-classroom addition to Chester Academy that should provide additional classroom capacity enough for quite some time in the future.
 The estimated cost of the addition was \$2.1 million, with payments on the 10-year bond starting with interest expense in 2003, and principal payments beginning in 2004.
 Existing debt service on the original construction of the school started in 1999 and ended in 2018 (20-year bond).

 Education represents the largest expenditure of public funds by the Town.
-For the 2022/23 academic year, the approved school budget was \$12,981,539 of which \$10,297,669 was raised locally through taxation.
+For the 2021/22 academic year, the approved school budget was \$13,483,256 of which \$8,617,146 was raised locally through taxation.

 The Chester School District adopted two Warrant Articles at the March 2015 School District Meeting which directly pertain to Chester Academy.
 The first Article appropriated \$25,000 to be placed in the Academy's Buildings Maintenance Fund (established in March 2000).
-The second Article appropriated

-\$6,000 for the completion of an impact fee methodology study for the school district to be completed on or before June 30, 2019.
+The second Article appropriated \$6,000 for the completion of an impact fee methodology study for the school district to be completed on or before June 30, 2019.
 The Buildings Maintenance Fund is slated to address the re-roofing of the gym and cafeteria flat roof when necessary.
 The impact fee study was completed, and the District now participates in both the Town's Capital Improvements Plan and in the Impact Fee Program.
 Chester Academy was built in 1999 and the facility remains in good condition although there are needed repairs and projects being planned as identified in the Chester Academy Seven-Year Facilities Improvement Plan adopted by the School Board on June 3, 2015 and updated annually.
 According to this plan the goal of this Capital Improvement Plan (CIP) is to collect, analyze, estimate costs, and prioritize facility and equipment needs over a five/ten-year period.

 The School Board is continually working with the School District to review these capital projects and to update the Chester Academy Five/Ten Year Facilities Improvement Plan.
 In addition, School Board Chair Royal Richardson is a member of the Chester Strategic Land Protection Committee which is looking at both the Town and School District needs for the future.
-Specific details on each of the proposed projects are available from the Chester School District SAU office.
+Specific details on each of the proposed projects are available in the Chester School District SAU office.

-Chester Academy Five/Ten Year Facilities Improvement Plan - FY2023 to 2030
+Chester Academy Five/Ten Year Facilities Improvement Plan